kristian-welsh/arcane-empire/README.md

 It has been developed for the Gamedev.js 2024 game jam: https://itch.io/jam/gamedevjs-2024

 The game is built with Phaser.js in a Preact wrapper.
+There is a node backend to connect with the OpenAI apis here: https://github.com/GeorgeHarland/arcane-empire-backend

 ## Getting Started